lilbaek/479BC/README.md

 Tiberius is licensed under the GNU AFFERO GENERAL PUBLIC LICENSE Version 3, but includes some 3rd party software under different licenses.
 See the section "Licensing" below for details.

+See [License](https://github.com/OpenTiberius/tiberius/blob/master/res/assets/LICENSE) for the license details of the assets.

 1.1) Downloading Tiberius
 -------------------------